learn-co-curriculum/phase-0-git-version-control-basics/README.md

 ```

 We can now see that Git is ready to keep track of `README.md`.
 All the changes
-in the file at the time we `added` it are "staged."
+in the file at the time we `added` it are **staged**.
 If we were to change
 `README.md`, we'd need to re-add the file.
 As it happens here, this staged
 change is "create the file, nothing inside of it" because `touch` created an
 empty file.

-To save a new _version_ of this new file (or, later, to "capture" changes to a
+To have Git save a new version of our repo that includes this new file (or,
-file) we need to _commit_ the set of changes or "diff."
-We "save" the changes in
+later, to "capture" changes to a file) we need to _commit_ the set of changes or
-our repository by making _commits_.
+**diff**.
+We "save" the changes in our repository by making **commits**.

 ## Create a Commit and Apply a Commit Message with `git commit`